 All proceeds made by Wildacres from the sale of our Raw Irish Honey and any associated activities, such as Beekeeping courses or Talks, goes towards the Wildacres Nature Reserve Project.

-This is a project dedicated to the protection of our precious native wildlife, restoration of biodiversity and the enhancement of the environment.
+This is a project dedicated to the protection of our precious native wildlife, restoration of biodiversity, education about all aspects of Biodiversity conservation and the enhancement of the environment.

 We manage hives of our native dark Irish Honeybee Apis melifera melifera at the locations below.